What Is TESOL? Which Certificate Is Better – TEFL or TESOL?By Jennifer Collis

 How long does TESOL certification last?

 TEFL and TESOL are common acronyms in the world of English language teaching and they are used interchangeably by most TEFL providers and language schools.
-Despite this common usage, it’s helpful for anyone entering the field of teaching English to speakers of other languages to have a clear understanding of what TESOL is, and the nuances between these two terms.
+Despite this common usage, it’s helpful for anyone entering the field of teaching English to speakers of other languages to have a clear understanding of what TESOL certification is, and the nuances between these two terms.